 Although this module is not mandatory, it is highly recommended to ensure that all leaders are equipped with appropriate knowledge for the role of leadership.
 Junior leaders should be supervised at all times by an experienced leader.

 At time of writing, it is yet to be decided if the Junior Leader course will be available online.

-Safe Ministry Training is currently delivered either at PSU-run Training Events held in various locations around the Diocese (see 2017 dates), or by a Local Safe Ministry Trainer at your church, or one nearby.
+Safe Ministry Training is currently delivered either at PSU-run Training Events held in various locations around the Diocese (see 2017 dates), or online, with Refresher Online now available and Essentials and Junior Leader online in early 2018.